-Grade Rating Recommendation Indicators 7 Outstanding Yes Applicant is a very strong fit for a Fellowship, case for relief from non-research related commitments is very strong, strong support from host university.
-Proposal is novel, ambitious, achievable, and shows great potential for significant impact and collaboration.
-6 Excellent Yes Applicant is a strong fit for a Fellowship, case for relief from non-research related commitments is strong, strong support from host university.
-Proposal is novel, ambitious, achievable, and shows potential for significant impact and collaboration.
-5 Very good Yes Applicant is a good fit for a Fellowship, case for relief from non-research related commitments is strong, good support from host university.
-Proposal is novel, ambitious, achievable, and shows potential for impact and collaboration.
-4 Good No Applicant is a reasonable fit for a Fellowship, case for relief from non-research related commitments is reasonable, support from host university is considerable.
-Proposal is somewhat novel, ambitious, achievable, and shows some potential for impact and collaboration but may not be competitive.
-3 Average No Applicant is not a good fit for a Fellowship, case for relief from non-research related commitments is not that convincing, support of host university is quite standard.
-Proposal is not novel, ambitious, achievable, and shows little potential for impact and collaboration.
-2 Below average No Applicant is a weak fit for a Fellowship, case for relief from non-research related commitments is weak, support from host university is weak.
-Proposal is incremental, unambitious, and shows no potential for impact and collaboration.
-1 Poor No Applicant is a poor fit for the Fellow-ship, case for relief from non-research related commitments is poor, little or no support from host.
-Proposal is fundamentally incorrect and unachievable, and shows no potential for impact and collaboration.
+Grade Rating Recommendation Indicators 7 Outstanding Yes Applicant is a very strong fit for a Fellowship; case for relief from non-research related commitments is very strong; there is strong support from the host university.
+Proposal is novel, ambitious, achievable and shows great potential for significant impact and collaboration.
+6 Excellent Yes Applicant is a strong fit for a Fellowship; case for relief from non-research related commitments is strong; there is strong support from the host university.
+Proposal is novel, ambitious, achievable and shows potential for significant impact and collaboration.
+5 Very good Yes Applicant is a good fit for a Fellowship; case for relief from non-research related commitments is strong; there is good support from the host university.
+Proposal is novel, ambitious, achievable and shows potential for impact and collaboration.
+4 Good No Applicant is a reasonable fit for a Fellowship; case for relief from non-research related commitments is reasonable; support from the host university is considerable.
+Proposal is somewhat novel, ambitious and achievable, showing some potential for impact and collaboration, but may not be competitive.
+3 Average No Applicant is not a good fit for a Fellowship; case for relief from non-research related commitments is not that convincing; support of the host university is quite standard.
+Proposal is not novel, ambitious or achievable and shows little potential for impact and collaboration.
+2 Below average No Applicant is a weak fit for a Fellowship; case for relief from non-research related commitments is weak; support from the host university is weak.
+Proposal is incremental, unambitious and shows no potential for impact and collaboration.
+1 Poor No Applicant is a poor fit for the Fellowship; case for relief from non-research related commitments is poor; there is little or no support from the host university.
+Proposal is fundamentally incorrect and unachievable, showing no potential for impact and collaboration.

-The Panel members are requested to complete their reviews for each of their allocated applications and submit these to the Academy by Thursday 13th February 2025.
+The Panel members are requested to complete their reviews for each of their allocated applications and submit these to the Academy by Monday 23rd February 2026.

-This will enable the scores to be collated on a master spreadsheet, ready for the Panel meeting in March 2025 and to give a preliminary score for each application.
+This will enable the scores to be collated on a master spreadsheet, with a preliminary score for each application, ready for the Panel meeting on Thursday 26th March 2026.